 Idaho Women’s Charitable Foundation is a membership organization created to expand the number of women involved in philanthropy in Idaho and to commit its members’ resources to significantly impact the needs within the greater Treasure Valley.

 IWCF was founded in 2001 to inspire women to become leaders in the area of philanthropy and to demonstrate the impact that pooled monies can have in bringing positive change to our communities.
-Anyone who is willing to commit to an annual membership contribution of $1,100 for three years may become a member of IWCF.
+Anyone who is willing to commit to an annual membership contribution of $1,125 (the new membership amount starting in July 2019) for three years may become a member of IWCF.
 Half of your membership contribution goes into a pooled fund; the other half you may designate directly to the nonprofit entity of your choice, in your name, and in increments of $250 or $500.
-The remaining $100 goes to administrative expenses such as postage, rent, etc. The entire amount is tax deductible.
+The remaining $125 goes to administrative expenses such as postage, rent, etc. The entire amount is tax deductible.

 The majority of IWCF’s workload is administered through a base of dedicated member volunteers who are supported by part-time office staff.
 Our aim is to keep the philanthropy dollars in the community and to be sustainable at the same time.
 We pride ourselves on keeping our operation costs very low.
 We try to do it as simply as possible and with much thought to financial responsibility.

 The funds are managed by the Treasurer under direction and guidance of the Finance Committee and the Board.
 All accounts are insured through FDIC.

 Our grants are focused in the Treasure Valley, including Ada, Canyon, Elmore, Owyhee, Boise and Valley counties.
 The founding members are from Treasure Valley, and are most familiar with charitable needs and trends in this area.
 Additionally, we are able to monitor the accountability of our grants closer to this base.